IgniteUI/igniteui-xplat-docs/doc/en/components/general-getting-started.md

 <!-- Blazor -->

-The $ProductName$ is a complete set of $Platform$ components designed to enable developers to build the most modern, high-performance apps for modern desktop browsers.

 ## Step 1 - Create a New Blazor Project
 The steps below describe how to create a new Blazor project.
 If you want to add Ignite UI for Blazor components to an existing application, go to [**Step 2**](#step-2---install-the-ignite-ui-for-blazor-nuget-package).